ioi-foundation/dcrypt/docs/api/error/README.md

 }
 ```

-This error module provides a robust foundation for handling errors consistently and securely throughout the DCRYPT library.
+This error module provides a robust foundation for handling errors consistently and securely throughout the dcrypt library.